-RAF V-Force Gin - Special Commemorative Edition, 50cl
+RAF V-Force Gin - Special Commemorative Limited Edition, 50cl

-The Gin V-Force Gin is vapour-infused in our copper alembic still with a basket of the finest botanicals - including juniper, citrus, nettle and thyme.
-This creates an ultra-smooth London dry gin.
+V-Force Gin is vapour-infused in our copper alembic still with a basket of the finest botanicals - including juniper, citrus, nettle and thyme.
+This creates an ultra-smooth London dry gin, distilled just a short hop from RAF Marham, where the Victor was based until 1993.

 Deliciously enjoyable on its own over ice, or add just a splash of tonic and garnish with orange and fresh thyme to create a longer cocktail.